OGGM/databases-links/CSV_Links/GlaThiDa_2014/README.rst

 Results can be found in the file `Manual_links_GlaThiDa_to_RGI_WORLD_20160412_multiple_included.csv` This has implications on the data structure as now the RGI equivalents are given as lists.

 The separator has changed from comma to semicolon and it's a bit tricky to read the files now as there are problems with the interpretation of the list entries.
+For this reason, it is also not displayable in the "beautiful and searchable" GitHub way.
 Reading in Python can be done the following:

 |